RobotWebTools/rclnodejs/example/actions/README.md

   - **Reusable Validators**: Create validators for repeated goal validation
 - **Run Command**: `node action_client/action-client-validation-example.mjs`
 - **Note**: Standalone example - demonstrates validation errors without requiring a running action server

+#### 4. HTTP Action Client (`http-action-client-example.mjs`)

+Uses the `rclnodejs/web` SDK to send a Fibonacci goal over HTTP, receive SSE feedback, and print the result and terminal status.
+The client does not create a ROS node and always closes its HTTP stream.
+It exits with a nonzero status for request/stream errors or a goal that does not succeed.

+See [HTTP Actions over SSE](#http-actions-over-sse) for the server, runtime, and client commands.

 ### Action Server Examples